- Home ›

 Bolted to a six-speed dual-clutch transmission, the TFSI mill sends the 3,186-pound TT from zero to 60 mph in 5.6 seconds -- 0.3 seconds slower than the coupe -- and on to a top speed of 130 mph.
 Audi's quattro all-wheel drive system comes standard.

-Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway.
+Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway, both respectable statistics for a sports car.

 Standard and Optional Features